chargebee/chargebee-ios/README.md

 #### Get Subscription Status for Existing Subscribers

-The following are methods for checking the subscription status.
+The following are methods for checking the subscription status of a subscriber who already purchased the product.

 ##### Get Subscription Status for Existing Subscribers using Query Parameters